vaibhavraghavan/HAMS-MREL/readme.md

 **A full description of each file is provided in [docs/output_files.md](docs/output_files.md)**.

+## Developer Documentation

+Additional developer-focused documentation is available in [`docs/developer_documentation.md`](docs/developer_documentation.md).
+This includes details on the test suite, the GitHub Actions continuous integration pipeline and results from memory profiling analysis.

 ## Citation

 If you use HAMS‑MREL in your research, please cite: